dbos-inc/dbos-docs/docs/cloud-tutorials/monitoring-dashboard.md

 ### Preliminaries

-In order to launch the dashboard you need to first login and register your application, as described in [cloud quickstart](../getting-started/quickstart-cloud.md).
+In order to launch the dashboard you must first deploy an application, as described in [quickstart](../getting-started/quickstart.md).
 Having done so, from your application directory, run:

 ```
 npx dbos-cloud dashboard launch